-Alaska allows victims of domestic violence to apply for and receive both short-term and long-term domestic violence restraining orders or protective orders.
+Domestic violence in Alaska: Alaska allows victims of domestic violence to apply for and receive both short-term and long-term Domestic violence Alaska restraining orders or protective orders.
 The short-term order is typically for 20 days and a long-term order is typically for a period of 1 year.

 WHAT DOES A PROTECTIVE ORDER DO?